 The Treaty on the Non-Proliferation of Nuclear Weapons, otherwise commonly known as the Non-Proliferation Treaty or NPT, is an international treaty with an objective to limit the escalation of a nuclear arms race and the technology related to it.
-Further goals of the treaty also included to promote cooperation in the peaceful use of nuclear energy and achieving complete nuclear disarmament.
+Further goals of the treaty also included promoting cooperation in the peaceful use of nuclear energy and achieving complete nuclear disarmament.

 The topic, ‘Non-Proliferation Treaty’ is important for IAS Exam as it comes under the section current affairs which is significant for civil services examination’s Mains GS-II (International Relations & Multilateral Agreements.)
 This article will detail the topic and aspirants can also download the notes PDF at the end of this article.